MicrosoftDocs/learn/learn-pr/endpoint-manager/benefits-microsoft-endpoint-manager/includes/9-summary.md

 Microsoft Endpoint Manager provides the services and tools you need in one location to manage your organization's endpoints.

 Modern IT provides cloud intelligence at the core.
 Microsoft Endpoint Manager provides this modern management.
-Endpoint Manager doesn't require you to make an either/or decision between on-prem and cloud management.
+Endpoint Manager doesn't require you to make an either/or decision between on-premises and cloud management.
 You can do both, and modernize at your own pace, to manage risk in a smart way.

 In this module, you've learned about the following benefits of Microsoft Endpoint Manager:
 - Intelligent and unified endpoint security